Continuation Setup Patterns

 Descending Triangle

-The descending triangle is formed in a down trend and it shows that the downwards direction of price movement is going to continue.
+The descending triangle is formed in a downward trend and it shows that the downwards direction of price movement is going to continue.

-Market formed a descending triangle during its down trend which led to further selling & continuation of the down-wards trend.
-The technical sell stock signal is when stock price breaks-out the lower horizontal sloping line as selling resumes to push the trading market lower.
+Market formed & shaped a descending triangle during its downward trend which led to further selling and continuation of the down-wards trend.
+The technical sell stock signal is when stock price breaks-out the lower horizontal sloping line as the selling resumes to push the market lower.

-This pattern forms what looks like a rectangle.
-The rectangle is formed by two parallel lines that act as support & resistance for the price until the price breaks out.
-In general, the flag will not be formed perfectly flat but it will be formed sloping.
+This setup forms what resembles a rectangle.
+The rectangle is shaped by 2 parallel lines that act as support and resistance for the price until the market price breaks out.
+In general, the flag won't be formed perfectly flat but it will be formed sloping.

-The pennant occurs at halfway point of a bullish upward trend & after a break out a similar move equivalent to the height of the flagpole is expected.
+The pennant formation occurs at the midpoint of a bullish upward trend, and following a breakout, a movement equivalent to the height of the flagpole is anticipated.

 Bear Flag/Pennant

-The bear pennant above was just a resting period for the market prior to more selling.
-The continuation signal was completed as the lower line was broken to the down-side.
+The bear pennant above was just a resting period for the market before more selling.
+The continuation trading signal was confirmed when the lower line was broken to the downside.